Molly Huddle: 2018

 Huddle broke Deena Kastor’s 67:34 American record in the half marathon, which had stood since 2006, at the Aramco Houston Half Marathon on January 14, 2018, by running 67:25 to finish in seventh place in a race won by Ethiopia’s Ruti Aga, the 2017 Berlin Marathon runner-up, in 66:39.
 Huddle's Half Marathon record was broken by Sara Hall in January 2022 Houston Half Marathon by 10 seconds.

 Huddle placed 4th in a new personal best marathon time of 2:26:44 at 2018 New York City Marathon.

 2019

 On March 29, Huddle finished second behind Emily Sisson in the Stanford Invitational 10000m running 30:58:46, more than 68 seconds ahead of the following pack.
 On July 25, she won her fifth consecutive United States Track and Field 10,000 meter title, running 31.58.47.
 It was her 28th national title.
 Sisson finished second, close behind in 32:02.19.
 Huddle lowered her marathon PR to 2:26:33 in the London Marathon.

 Personal life

 Huddle resides and trains in Providence, Rhode Island.
 She is married to Canadian middle distance runner Kurt Benninger, who also ran for the University of Notre Dame, where he earned six All-American honors in track and cross country.

 Huddle is credited, in part, for the creation of the female runner emoji, along with her former training partner, Roisin McGettigan.

+On April 26, 2022, she and her husband had a daughter, Josephine Valerie Benninger.